Enco (brand): Beginning

+The Enco brand was developed by Humble Oil as an acronymization of Energy Company, taking the EN and CO to make ENCO.

 Because Humble Oil was not the first to register "Enco" in all 50 states, it was forced to drop the name in deference to Earl Nunneley Company (also known as "Enco") of Texas.

-Founder Earl Nunneley's famous quote on the name dispute was "It cost Humble more money to change all of their stationery letterheads than it would have if they'd simply bought my firm."
+Founder Earl Nunneley's famous quote on the name dispute was, "It cost Humble more money to change all of their stationery letterheads than it would have if they'd simply bought my firm."

 The Enco brand first appeared on gasoline and motor oil products of Jersey Standard affiliates, including Carter Oil in the Northwestern U.S., as well as Pate Oil and Oklahoma Oil in the Midwest during the summer and fall of 1960, shortly after the parent company reorganized all its domestic marketing and refining operations to former Texas-based subsidiary Humble Oil and Refining Company.
 In 1961, the Enco brand was introduced at Humble stations in Oklahoma, New Mexico and Arizona – both for the stations and gasoline/oil products, as was the case in California and some other western states where Humble opened stations for the first time.
 The Enco brand was also rolled out for gasoline/oil products at Humble's Texas stations, which retained Humble as the station brand until that was converted to Enco in 1962.
 However, one state, Ohio, used "Humble" because Standard Oil of Ohio (Sohio) refused to allow use of the Enco name.
-"Esso", the phonetic spelling for the abbrevation "S.O." for "Standard Oil", was a brand name of Standard Oil of New Jersey.
+"Esso", the phonetic spelling for the abbreviation "S.O." for "Standard Oil", was a brand name of Standard Oil of New Jersey.

 From 1961 to 1972, Enco advertising and promotional efforts were the same as Esso's in the eastern U.S. including the use of the Humble name in advertisements along with the "Happy Motoring!" tagline used by Esso for decades, and the "Put A Tiger In Your Tank" ad campaign introduced nationwide in 1964.
 Logotypes for Enco and Esso were identical ovals with blue outer edge and red lettering with white background.